 Researchers are getting close to eliminating mosquitoes carrying the dengue virus after seeing a massive drop in infections in Yogyakarta, Indonesia.

-What happened: The infection rate in the city dropped significantly by 77% after scientists released about 6 million mosquitoes infected by the Wolbachia bacteria which is used to target the virus, according to The Guardian.
+The infection rate in the city dropped significantly by 77% after scientists released about 6 million mosquitoes infected by the Wolbachia bacteria which is used to target the virus, according to The Guardian

 - “We are really hopeful this will lead to local elimination [of dengue] in Yogyakarta City, and the next stage is to scale up beyond Yogyakarta to other parts of Indonesia,” Director of Impact Assessment at the World Mosquito Program, Dr. Katie Anders, said.